-Parameters Default Description compute: - name: worker The OpenShift Container Platform cluster requires a name be provided for worker (or compute) nodes even if there are zero nodes. compute: replicas: 2 Replicas sets the number of worker (or compute) nodes in the OpenShift Container Platform cluster. controlPlane: name: master The OpenShift Container Platform cluster requires a name for control plane (master) nodes. controlPlane: replicas: 3 Replicas sets the number of control plane (master) nodes included as part of the OpenShift Container Platform cluster. defaultMachinePlatform The default configuration used for machine pools without a platform configuration. apiVIP api. <clustername.clusterdomain></clustername.clusterdomain> The VIP to use for internal API communication.
+Parameters Default Description controlPlane: replicas: 3 Replicas sets the number of control plane (master) nodes included as part of the OpenShift Container Platform cluster. provisioningNetworkInterface The name of the network interface on control plane nodes connected to the provisioning network. defaultMachinePlatform The default configuration used for machine pools without a platform configuration. apiVIP api. <clustername.clusterdomain< td="">The VIP to use for internal API communication.
+This setting must either be provided or pre-configured in the DNS so that the default name resolves correctly.</clustername.clusterdomain<> The VIP to use for internal API communication.
 This setting must either be provided or pre-configured in the DNS so that the default name resolves correctly. disableCertificateVerification False redfish and redfish- virtualmedia need this parameter to manage BMC addresses.
-The value should be True when using a self-signed certificate for BMC addresses. ingressVIP test.apps. <clustername.cluster domain></clustername.cluster The VIP to use for ingress traffic.
-Provide this setting or pre- configure it in the DNS so that the default name resolves correctly.
+The value should be True when using a self-signed certificate for BMC addresses. ingressVIP test.apps. <clustername.cluster domain&gt;</clustername.cluster The VIP to use for ingress traffic.